-A cruise ship can often be a floating oasis of Americana -- passengers venture into foreign lands by day but come back to the ship to eat burgers and fries at Johnny Rockets and watch American ballgames on TV at night.
+A cruise ship can often be a floating oasis of all things British -- passengers venture into foreign lands by day but come back to the ship to eat fish n' chips, sausages and mash and have a pint in the onboard pub.
 If you prefer more of a cultural immersion, book a trip on MSC Cruises or Costa Cruises.
 Costa is Italian-owned, while MSC is a European company that claims strong Mediterranean roots: Both are proud to display their European heritage onboard.

 Costa's European itineraries attract mostly European passengers from Italy, France, Germany, Spain, Portugal and the U.K. The onboard atmosphere reflects this passenger base, with later dining hours, lots of dancing-based nightlife and a drinking age of 18.
 The dining room emphasizes Italian fare, and the line works with Michelin-starred Italian chef Fabio Cucchelli to create restaurant menus; they also employ lauded Italian chef Bruno Barbieri to create special gala night menus.
 Not only are announcements and activities translated into several languages, but your dining companions might not be native English-speakers.
 Entertainment might include a mask-encouraged Venetian carnival-inspired party, an Italian street festival (complete with a bocce tournament) and tarantella dancing.